XmM14/Salat-Watch-Bangladesh/README.md

 3. Which prayer will be next
 4. It will be seen which prayers have been missed
 5. State as well as district wise schedule

+NB: Programmer has all right to change any of features whenever needs!